 Figure 7.9.1.3-1: AIMLE server de-registration procedure

 1. The edge deployed AIMLE server sends a AIMLE server de-registration request to the central AIMLE server.
-The de-registration request includes the registration identifier and security credentials.
+The de-registration request includes the registration identifier.

 2. Upon receiving the request, the central AIMLE server validates if the requestor is authorized for the request.
 If the request is authorized, the central AIMLE server terminates the registration indicated in the request.
 The central AIMLE server sends a AIMLE server de-registration response to the requestor.
 If the central AIMLE server has de-registered the requestor, the response includes an indication of success.
 If the requestor was not de-registered, the response includes an indication of failure and may include a reason for failure.